The burden of preauthorization is one of the most important parts of healthcare and can be frustrating to handle.

 Having pre-authorizations completed in time to avoid jeopardizing the delivery of the care per physician is critical.
 However, it can be challenging for your in-house staff to complete them on top of their current responsibilities.
 If a practice completes 31 pre-authorizations a week, that’s an average of 2 hours spent on each one.

-Virtual assistants, or VAs for short, have become an integral part of the healthcare industry in recent years, and rightfully so.
+Virtual Medical assistants, or VMAs for short, have become an integral part of the healthcare industry in recent years, and rightfully so.
 VAs can help reduce the time doctors spend on pre-authorization paperwork, allowing them to focus more on their patients.

 We’ve created a 3-step process to help you learn how to make prior authorizations easier.
 Keep reading to find out.

 What is a Virtual Medical Assistant?

 For our guide to be helpful, we need to review a few definitions.
 What is an assistant?
 They play a critical role in reducing your workload and improving efficiency within your business.
 So let’s take a closer look at what they do and the benefits they provide.